marionbetizeau/CerebellumAstrocyteSimulation/README.md

 # CerebellumAstrocyteSimulation
 Code and package (SimLinTool) to performe astrocyte lineage simulation

-This simulation require R and Rstudio.
+This simulation requires R and Rstudio.
 For downloads see https://cran.r-project.org/ and https://www.rstudio.com/products/rstudio/download/

 The simulation functions are in the SimLinTool package , the script SimulationScriptAstrocyteCerebellum.R performs the simulations shown in Cerrato et al.